bombsimon/jtd-infer-go/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/bombsimon/jtd-infer-go.svg)](https://pkg.go.dev/github.com/bombsimon/jtd-infer-go)
 [![Build and test](https://github.com/bombsimon/jtd-infer-go/actions/workflows/go.yaml/badge.svg)](https://github.com/bombsimon/jtd-infer-go/actions/workflows/go.yaml)

-This is a port of [`json-typedef-infer`][jtd-infer] Go.
+This is a port of [`json-typedef-infer`][jtd-infer] for Go.
 The reason for porting this is that I was in need of JTD inference from code and not as a CLI tool.

-For more information about JSON Typedef and its RFC and how to use different kind of hints see [`json-typedef-infer`][jtd-infer]
+For more information about JSON Typedef and its RFC and how to use different kind of hints see [`json-typedef-infer`][jtd-infer].

 ## Usage